We hope to accelerate universal adoption of masks during public health emergencies.

 There are many things to consider with personal protective equipment that influence efficiency and safety.
 We have researched materials and filter media, the correct fit on an individual’s face to make a good seal, and the sanitization practices.
 BE masks have undergone clinical fit tests in local hospitals and comparative pre-NIOSH filtration tests with N95 masks.
 Our masks have been shared on the NIH 3D Print Exchange, managed by the VHA.

 The BE team includes biomedical engineers, health and safety administrators, 3D print specialists, filtration experts, and doctors who are committed to researching sanitization guidelines and testing the use and reuse of masks and filters.
-For details, continue on the Testing page.

 |The 3D printed mask information presented here is intended to assist the general public during the current global pandemic related to COVID-19 and the related nationwide shortage of personal protective equipment.
 Please be aware that this mask design is not intended to replace standard protective equipment such as N95 masks or surgical masks when that equipment is available.
 The use of these 3D printed masks has not been fully tested and has not been approved by federal or state authorities.
 The individuals associated with developing and producing this mask design assume no liability and make no representations, warranties, or guarantees regarding the safety, efficacy, or appropriate use of these masks in any particular situation.
 Each facility should test each batch of masks prior to relying on them for protection.
 Use of this information for any purpose is at the maker’s and user’s own risk.|